aravindmunna/hello-world-react-and-typescript-book/3ComponentPropsAndState.md

 );
 ```

 We are just passing `defaultName` to the `HelloWorld` component.
 This is doing exactly what you think it is, its setting the default value for who we are saying Hello to.
+Notice that this name is explicit in defining this input.
+It is a default value, the HelloWorld component can change this value and the assumption is that it may be changed.

 ##src/helloworld.tsx